stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Enabled`

-Display the spectrum bars and peak meters as LEDs.
+Display the spectrum bars, Peak / RMS and Balance / Correlation as LEDs.

 `LED light`